WPSG: Newscasts

 In September 2002, KYW radio (1060 AM) and KYW-TV launched a weekday morning news program called KYW NewsRadio This Morning on WPSG.
 The broadcast was essentially an embellished radio newscast with simple graphics and video borrowed from KYW-TV.
 This was replaced in 2005 with Wake Up News, a similarly formatted program produced by Traffic Pulse (later known as Traffic.com).

-KYW-TV began to produce a 10:00 p.m. newscast for WPSG on February 2, 2009.
+KYW-TV began to produce a 10 p.m. newscast for WPSG on February 2, 2009.
 This partnership would extend into the mornings on June 29, 2009, when Wake Up News was replaced with a two-hour extension of KYW-TV's Eyewitness News This Morning.
 The morning newscast continued until June 2015, when it was canceled as part of major programming and staff changes.
+A morning newscast returned in January 2023, with a simulcast of CBS News Philadelphia's streaming 7 a.m. newscast.

 On July 18, 2022, Eyewitness News at 10 on The CW Philly was changed to become CBS News Philadelphia Now on The CW Philly, a hybrid local/national newscast that launched across several CBS-owned CW affiliates and independent stations.
+Coinciding with the relaunch as an independent station in September 2023, this was replaced with an 8 p.m. newscast.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:

-Analog-to-digital conversion

-WPSG shut down its analog signal, over UHF channel 57, on June 12, 2009, as part of the federally mandated transition from analog to digital broadcasts.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 32, using virtual channel 57.
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Philadelphia television stations:

+On August 10, 2023, WPSG became the ATSC 3.0 (NextGen TV) host station for Philadelphia, broadcasting from its transmitter in Roxborough.